Payne325/Talks/bongosero/RustCPP Cardiff/CardiffRustCPPTalk.md

 - Created a crate for f-trak to simplify development for myself
   - I could abstract/turn off f-trak in my game on the fly for debugging purposes
-  - Admitedly, it's mainly because I had never published a rust crate before and I was curious.
+  - Admittedly, it's mainly because I had never published a rust crate before and I was curious.
     - The process is well documented and very quick and Chris has given a talk about this before so I won't go into details.

 - The Game runs f-trak's function in a separate thread and utilises channels to receive the bounding box containing a face (rust-book chapter 16.2)